THE SINKING OF THE USS CORRY (DD-463)

 Additionally, the Corry's commanding officer, in a June 9, 1944 CBS radio interview with Edward R. Murrow (click here to read / listen), gives a detailed description of how "three large projectiles entered almost simultaneously."
 That is quite a different account from a mine exploding amidships.

-Also, D-Day newsreels and NBC radio broadcast all report the Corry being sunk by artillery fire, as do several D-Day reports from other vessels -- no mention of a mine.
-Those who observed the Corry in action saw it get hit.
+Also, D-Day newsreels and NBC radio broadcast all report the Corry being sunk by artillery fire, as do several D-Day reports from other vessels -- no mention of a mine exploding on the seaward side of the Corry.
+Those who observed the Corry in action saw it get hit by artillery.
 Several action reports of nearby ships and vessels, and first-hand accounts of personnel tell of witnessing the Corry being sunk by shore battery fire.

 GERMAN D-DAY REPORTS: St. Marcouf Battery sank the Corry